 You can create the configuration file by hand, or you can use the

 To use the snmpconf configuration file wizard, download and install net-snmp.
-When the installation completes, open a command line and enter:
+When the installation completes, at the command line, enter:

-When the configuration file wizard opens, it may prompt you to read in an existing configuration file.
+When the configuration file wizard opens, it might prompt you to read in an existing configuration file.
 Enter

-none to generate a new configuration file (not based on a previously existing configuration file).
+none to generate a new configuration file that isn't based on a previously existing configuration file.

 snmpconf is a menu-driven wizard.
-Select menu item
+Select the menu item

 1: snmpd.conf to start the configuration wizard.
 As you select each top-level menu option displayed by

-snmpconf, the wizard walks through a series of questions, prompting you for information required to build the configuration file.
-When you have provided information in each of the category relevant to your system, enter
+snmpconf, the wizard walks you through a series of questions, prompting you for information required to build the configuration file.
+After you provide information in each category relevant to your system, enter

 Finished to generate a configuration file named